-Queensland data centre reduces its energy by XX per cent
+Queensland data centre reduces its energy bills

 The data centre sector has positively boomed over the past year, as a connection to digital is more ingrained in our everyday life than ever before.
 As a result of this growth, organisations are placing more critical infrastructure in data centres to compute and store information.
 To cope with demand these data centres are seeing an increasing requirement for more power – and as server densities continue to rise, cooling systems are under increased pressure to keep IT equipment and servers cool enough for them to operate efficiently.

 As the growth of data continues because of our always-on lives, it raises the questions how do facilities establish more sustainable, efficient, consistent, and cost-effective data centre operations?

 One such data centre has been tackling this issue head on – Polaris in Queensland – with the help of the STULZ Oceania team.